Hong Kong Davis Cup team

 The Hong Kong men's national tennis team represents Hong Kong in Davis Cup tennis competition and are governed by the Hong Kong Tennis Association.

 Hong Kong contested Asia/Oceania Group I on four occasions in 1989, 1993-95 but failed to negotiate the opening round.

 History

-Hong Kong competed in its first Davis Cup in 1970.
+Hong Kong’s best Davis Cup performance came in late 1980s and mid 1990s.It completed in Asia / Oceania Group I in 1989 and also between 1993 and 1995.